murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Added the video player component, inspired by shorts-style youtube videos ➕ Updated the footerYT component to enable navigation to the video pages

+R1D5
+Day 5 of #100DaysOfCode 🚀

+Today I

+➕ Created the "About Me" page to enhance user engagement ➕ Integrated the "About Me" page into the video tab for better accessibility ➕ Added the "About Me" page link to the main navigation for improved visibility